aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/_index.md

 ---
 title: EPUB Converter | C#
 linktitle: EPUB Converter
-keywords: epub converter, convert epub, epub to pdf, convert epub to pdf, c# example.
+keywords: epub converter, convert epub, epub to pdf, convert epub to pdf, c# example, online converter, c# code
 description: In this article, you will learn about supported EPUB conversions and consider C# example of how to convert EPUB to PDF.
 weight: 40
 type: docs
 url: /net/converting-between-formats/epub-converter/
-lastmod: 2022-06-01
+lastmod: 2022-07-28
 ---

 {{%EPUB %}} is an e-book file format that provides a standard digital publication format for publishers and consumers.
 The format has been so common by now that many e-readers and software applications support it.
 For example, on Mac OS, the pre-installed Books software provides the support for opening such files.
 In addition, a variety of compatible software is available for smartphones, tablets and computers.
 EPUB file standards are maintained by the International Digital Publishing Forum (IDPF).